cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reason:

-Metadata from higher level is ignored when the node is drained.
+Metadata from a higher level is ignored when the node is drained.
 The pod disruption budget prevents too many pods from going down.

 See also: